mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 identifier is associated with a stream of RTP packets, RTCP packets, or a data stream of a non-RTP protocol.

-In a QUIC connection using the ALPN token defined in {{alpn}}, every QUIC datagram and every QUIC stream MUST start with a flow identifier.
-A peer MUST NOT send any data in a datagram or stream that is not associated with the flow identifier which started the datagram or stream.
+In a QUIC connection using the ALPN token defined in {{alpn}}, every QUIC DATAGRAM and every QUIC stream MUST start with a flow identifier.
+A peer MUST NOT send any data in a QUIC DATAGRAM or stream that is not associated with the flow identifier which started the QUIC DATAGRAM or stream.

 RTP and RTCP packets of different RTP sessions MUST use distinct flow identifiers.
 If peers wish to send multiple types of media in a single RTP